South Shore Drill Team & Performing Arts Ensemble

 Part 3 - Line 4a

-HIGH SCHOOL AND COLLEGE AGE MEMBERS INSTRUCT THE YOUNGER CHILDREN UNDER ADULT SUPERVISION.
+EMPLOYMENT TRAINING: HIGH SCHOOL AND COLLEGE AGE MEMBERS INSTRUCT THE YOUNGER CHILDREN UNDER ADULT SUPERVISION.
 THE TEAM'S ASSISTANT INSTRUCTORS LEARN JOB-READINESS SKILLS.
-HOW TO WORK WITH YOUNGER CHILDREN, COMPLETE PAPERWORK, AND BE RESPONSIBLE.
+HOW TO WORK WITH CHILDREN, COMPLETE PAPERWORK, AND BE RESPONSIBLE.
 THE STIPENDS PAID, WHILE SMALL, ARE OFTEN CRITICAL TO HELPING FIRST GENERATION COLLEGE STUDENTS PAY FOR BOOKS AND TUITION.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.